yellows8/3ds_browserhax_common/README.md

 Also note that with the system web-browser, only the last number in the system-version(X.X.X-NUPVER) actually matters for the browser version.
 Loading arm11code for pre-v5.0 Old3DS browser versions is only supported with pre-v5.0 NATIVE_FIRM.
 For example, arm11code loading wouldn't work if the system-version is X.Y.Z-NUPVER, where NUPVER is less than 11 and "X.Y.Z" is at least "5.0.0".

-Only the USA, EUR, and JPN browsers are supported: the main ExeFS codebin are all identical for these regions, unlike the other regions.
+Only the USA, EUR, and JPN browsers are supported(with the exception listed below): the main ExeFS codebin are all identical for these regions, unlike the other regions.

 Old3DS system Internet Browser(spider) (see also http://3dbrew.org/wiki/Internet_Browser#User-Agent_and_Browser_Versions_2):
 * 1.7455 v1024/2.1.0-4..3.0.0-6